برجاء الإنتظار ...

 Archival breast tumour samples were required to show HER2 positivity defined as HER2 IHC 3+ or ISH-positive.
 The study excluded patients with a history of ILD/pneumonitis requiring treatment with steroids or ILD/pneumonitis at screening, patients with untreated or symptomatic brain metastases, patients with a history of clinically significant cardiac disease, and patients with prior treatment with an anti-HER2 antibody-drug conjugate in the metastatic setting.
 Patients were randomised 1:1 to receive either Enhertu 5.4 mg/kg (N = 261) or trastuzumab emtansine 3.6 mg/kg (N = 263) administered by intravenous infusion once every three weeks.
 Randomisation was stratified by hormone receptor status, prior treatment with pertuzumab, and history of visceral disease.
 Treatment was administered until disease progression, death, withdrawal of consent, or unacceptable toxicity.

 The primary efficacy outcome measure was progression-free survival (PFS) as evaluated by blinded independent central review (BICR) according to RECIST v1.1.
 Overall survival (OS) was a key secondary efficacy outcome measure.
-PFS based on investigator assessment, confirmed objective response rate (ORR), duration of response (DOR), patient-reported outcomes (PRO), and time to hospitalisation were secondary endpoints.
+PFS based on investigator assessment, confirmed objective response rate (ORR), and duration of response (DOR) were secondary endpoints.

 Patient demographics and baseline disease characteristics were balanced between treatment arms.
 Of the 524 patients randomised, the baseline demographic and disease characteristics were: median age 54 years (range: 20 to 83); 65 years or older (20.2%); female (99.6%); Asian (59.9%), White (27.3%), Black or African American (3.6%); Eastern Cooperative Oncology Group (ECOG) performance status 0 (62.8%) or 1 (36.8%); hormone receptor status (positive: 51.9%); presence of visceral disease (73.3%); previously treated and stable brain metastases (21.8%); and 48.3% of patients received one line of prior systemic therapy in the metastatic setting.
 The percentage of patients who had not received prior treatment for metastatic disease was 9.5%.
 The percentage of patients who were previously treated with pertuzumab was 61.1%.